JetBrains/teamcity-docker-agent/README.md

 docker build -t teamcity-agent
 ```

-See our [detailed instructions] (https://hub.docker.com/r/jetbrains/teamcity-agent/) on how to use the image in the Docker Hub repository .
+See our [detailed instructions](https://hub.docker.com/r/jetbrains/teamcity-agent/) on how to use the image in the Docker Hub repository.